klapytatomek/CrossStateMachine/README.md

 # Usage

-QuickStateMachine will automaticaly lookup for handlers, but will there is also a chance that it wont find anything.
-That case call:
+QuickStateMachine will automaticaly lookup for handlers, but there is also a chance that it wont find anything.
+In that case call:
 ```c#
 StateMachineExecutor.Current.InitializeWithAssembly(assembly);
 ```
-It takes assemlby in which handlers are defined as parameter.
+It takes assembly in which handlers are defined as parameter.

 Next step is to make sure to call
 ```c#